chadrem/totem/README.md

 - Integrated console.
 - Uses built in Ruby classes and avoids depending on 3rd party gems.
 - Designed for MRI and JRuby.
-- Easily extensible through gems or directly in your project.
+- Easily extensible through gems or directly in your project (ActiveRecord gem coming soon).
-  - ActiveRecord (coming soon).
-  - Tribe (coming soon).
 - Designed for multi-threaded applications.

 ## Installation